MERLev/remaPSV/README.md

 # remaPSV2 v.2.0.2
+# !!!
+Project is obsolete and unsupported, use [reVita](https://github.com/MERLev/reVita) instead.

 **remaPSV2** is an updated version of [Rinnegatamante](https://github.com/Rinnegatamante)'s **[remaPSV](https://github.com/Rinnegatamante/remaPSV)** (which takes the name from the glorious remaPSP included in cwCheat for PSP).

 ![Image](/include/screenshot.png)